Be Free Ostomy System

 Each year, after undergoing surgery to combat various diseases, including certain cancers, inflammatory bowel diseases, diverticulitis and a host of other conditions, about 120,000 individuals end up with an ostomy.
 An ostomy is an opening on the abdomen (called a stoma) that brings the intestine out through the abdominal wall, allowing waste to leave the body and collect in a disposable pouch attached to the skin.
 Although this is often a life-saving intervention that allows ostomates to lead healthier and more productive lives, it still comes with a cost.

-On average, ostomates need to empty their pouch 4 to 6 times a day.
+On average, ostomates need to empty their pouch four to six times a day.
 However, when emptied, the ostomy pouch produces a strong and distinct smell that will attract unwanted attention from surrounding people.
 The concern for hiding the smell can lead to anxiety, depression, and other emotional distresses for ostomates.
 Cynthia Timms (BSN, RN, CWOCN) nurse in Emory Healthcare in the Wound Ostomy and Continence Nursing (WOCN) Department, who ended up with an ostomy in her twenties due to Crohn’s disease, recalled that she always tried to avoid her classmates at school because of that anxiety.
 As a result, she was determined to help herself as well as other ostomates better adjust to the lifestyle with an ostomy, and the most important step was to effectively eliminate the disturbing odor.

 Although there are liquid deodorizers on the market today, their effects are usually short-lived, and they are inconvenient to use.
 Ostomates must reapply their liquid deodorizers many times throughout the day, forcing them to carry liquid deodorizers with them wherever they go.
 Even when they have deodorizers available, the release of odorous gases in public places is inevitable, causing many to often isolate themselves in social and professional situations.
 Given this challenge and the adverse psychological effects associated with it, Cynthia, her spouse Greg, and her partners, Ronny Bracken and George Cavagnaro, came up with the Be Free™ odor eliminating system.